jsam/fuseline/examples/README.md

 exports the graph structure to ``export_workflow.yaml`` using ``Workflow.export``.

+The exported YAML describes each step with its class name, successors and dependencies.  ``successors`` is a mapping from an *action* name to a list of steps executed when that action is returned from the step.
+When a step only has one path forward the action name defaults to ``"default"``.

 ## trace_workflow.py

 Runs a simple workflow while recording the order of executed steps to